'86 Yule Log — and Make This Ghoul Log Halloween Roulade Cake Instead

 An orange and purple cake decorated with Halloween sprinkles on a white plate

 The chefs came up with the idea while brainstorming unique Halloween treats to please a crowd.
-They made two differently colored versions of the same cake and buttercream base — one with white cake and buttercream and the other with orange cake and purple buttercream — to test out different decor schemes.
+To test different decor schemes, they made two versions of the same cake and buttercream base — one with white cake and buttercream and the other with orange cake and purple buttercream.

-Pro-tip from the ICE chefs: After you add initial food dye to a buttercream, to intensify the color more, scoop about one-quarter of the total amount of the buttercream into a microwave-safe bowl, microwave it until just melted and then mix it back into the rest of the buttercream.
-The color will deepen without having to add even more dye to your mix.
+Pro-tip from the chefs: After adding the initial food dye to your buttercream, intensify the color by scooping one-quarter of the buttercream into a microwave-safe bowl, microwaving it until just melted, and then mixing it back into the buttercream you didn't microwave.
+The color will deepen without having to add any more dye to your mix.

 One of the most important steps when making a roulade cake is the rolling.
-Some of the chefs' top tips for a successful roll include:
+Below are two of the chefs' top tips for a successful roll.

-Roulade cakes, though often decorated with meringue mushrooms or sugared cranberries around the holiday season, are versatile for any occasion.
-Plus, they're super fun to decorate with buttercream pumpkins, ghosts and eyeball sprinkles.
+Roulade cakes, though often decorated with meringue mushrooms or sugared cranberries during the holidays, work for numerous occasions.
+At Halloween, they're fun to decorate with buttercream pumpkins, ghosts and eyeball sprinkles.

 Recipe